Jack Shadbolt: Early life

 Born in Shoeburyness, England, Shadbolt came to Canada with his parents in April 1911.
 He was raised in Victoria, British Columbia.
 He studied at the Art Students' League in New York City (1948) and in London (1937) and Paris (1938).
 From 1928 to 1937, he taught in high schools in Duncan, British Columbia and Vancouver, British Columbia.
 Starting in 1938, he taught and studied with Frederick Varley at the Vancouver School of Art.

 He married Doris Meisel in 1945 and the couple moved to Burnaby, a suburb of Vancouver, in 1950.

 War artist

-In 1942, during World War II, Jack Shadbolt enlisted in the army.
+In 1942, during World War II, Jack Shadbolt enlisted in the army.In 1944, he sketched and painted in the prisoner-of-war camp at Petawawa, Ontario.
 He was transferred in 1945 to London, where he served as an administrative officer for the official Canadian War Art Program.

 Later years

 After the war, Shadbolt returned to his faculty position at the Vancouver School of Art (VSA).
 When he retired in 1966, he was the head of painting and drawing section.
-He devoted more time to painting.
+He devoted more time to painting as well as to writing poetry which was published with his drawings in 1973 in "Mind's I: Jack Shadbolt" (McClelland and Stewart Ltd.).

 In 1987, Shadbolt and his wife founded the Vancouver Institute for the Visual Arts, a charitable foundation to provide grants to individuals in support of their artistic endeavours.
 The foundation was later renamed The Jack and Doris Shadbolt Foundation for the Visual Arts.